 I’ve always been a little intimidated to tile anything.
-I love the way tile looks, but it seemed kind of complicated.
+I love the way tile looks, but it seemed complicated.
 Tiling the fireplace surround seemed like the perfect project to tile for the first time.

 My fireplace and built-in wall have been quite the process so far!
 If you’d like to check out some of my posts leading up to this point, here’s what I’ve done: